Kapilshanbhag09/DSA_C-/Tree/Notes.md

 * Postorder:Left->Right->Root

 ## Questions
-* Check if Binary tree is Binary search Tree
+* Check if Binary tree is Binary search Tree.
-* Deleting a Node from Binary Search Tree
+* Deleting a Node from Binary Search Tree.